kb-dk/MerMEId/trunk/USING_DOCKER.md

 [MerMEId](../README.md) | [Source code](./README.md) | [Install](INSTALL.md) | [Using Docker](USING_DOCKER.md)

-# Or five steps towards a MerMEId of you own using Docker
+# Or six steps towards a MerMEId of you own using Docker

 This is only partly an alternative to the usual [installation](INSTALL.md) procedure.